DNIStream/dni.website/README.md

 * To run the .Net Core Web API, run the following scripts (in order) in a Powershell window:
     * `setup-env-vars.ps1`
     * `run-service-hosts.ps1`
-* To run the Angular cli website, run the following in a separate Command Prompt, Git Bash shell or Powershell Window:
+* To host the Angular website, run the following command in your shell of choice:
     * `npm start`
 * Open the `DNI.sln` file in visual Studio to work on the .Net Core WebAPI solution
 * Open the `src/DNI.Web` folder in your text editor of choice (I use Visual Studio Code or Notepad++) to work on the Angular front-end application

-### Production (deployed via docker)
+### Production (manual deployment via docker)

+*This deployment is now handled with Travis CI, which is configured to build docker images, push them to docker hub, then automatically host the containers on the web host.
+You can see this deployment configuration in [.travis.yml](travis.yml).
+All configuration values (listed above) are stored in Travis CI's environment variables.*

 * Ensure the `.env` file has been created and contains the correct **Production** key / value pairs for all config values
+* Pull the repository on to the server
 * Run the following command from the solution root to build and host all the docker containers:
     * `docker-compose up -d --build`

 ## Angular SSR

-This project is a public facing website, and as such uses Angular Universal / SSR to compile the front-end website.
+This project is a public facing website, and as such uses Angular Universal / SSR.
 The following commands can be run inside the [src/DNI.Web](src/DNI.Web) folder to build and serve the SSR website via Node.js and Express:

 * `npm run build:ssr`
 * `npm run serve:ssr`